 With the Brexit transition period ending on 31 December 2020, it’s time now to wrap your arms around the new immigration rules that will come into play on 1 January 2021.
 There are some pretty big changes …

 In this update, I’m only covering the sponsored work routes, but there are of course other ways to enter the UK.
 It has been announced that the Government is looking at a highly skilled category where sponsorship is not required and there will be a form of a 2-year post-graduate visa also put into place.
 There are still the Youth Mobility Scheme and Global Talent routes too.

 The new points-based system will apply to all EU (who are not resident in the UK before 31 December 2020) and non-EU workers alike (excluding citizens of the Republic of Ireland who still have freedom of movement).

 This means that any companies who are used to recruiting EU citizens without having to worry about running the gauntlet of the Home Office will now be in scope.
 If your talent pool extends beyond the UK’s borders, you will need to apply for a sponsor licence if you don’t already have one, ready to sponsor any workers from outside of the UK and Republic of Ireland, including those from the EU.

 Currently, there are 3 steps in the process of recruiting a non-EU worker:

 You need to show you are genuine business, providing all your details (and details of any companies in your group) together with supporting documents.

 Step 2: Assign a certificate of sponsorship

 You have to apply for a certificate of sponsorship for your proposed migrant worker.
-There are two types – restricted (for most new hires) and unrestricted (for visa renewals, high earners and intra-company transfers
+There are two types: defined – for new hires from outside the UK and undefined – for in-country applications such as visa renewals, switching, change of employment and also for intra-company transfers.

 Step 3: Visa